lane-willis/notes/mission-trips/professor-expectations.md

    * This also includes information about visas, immunizations, and the country's needs.
    * You also need to research **[medical availability](https://wwwnc.cdc.gov/travel/)** and access while on the trip for the various locations you will be visiting.
    * You also need to research the safety of the area you will be going.
 You can check some travel information at the **[U.S. State Department's website.](https://travel.state.gov/content/travel.html)**
 2. Be aware of local culture.
-Word directly with the field partners on the ground where the mission trip will be located, identifying needs and goals of current teams on the ground.
+Work directly with the field partners on the ground where the mission trip will be located, identifying needs and goals of current teams on the ground.
 3. Submit a mission trip prospectus form by the end of the Spring semester for the following academic year.

 ### After Trip is Approved and is Promoted